alok183/jenkins/README.md

 - [get_rest_api.groovy](get_rest_api.groovy)\
   USAGE:\
-  Can we used in 'Active Choice Parameter' as groovy code.\
+  Can be used in 'Active Choice Parameter' as groovy code.